GUELIANEBelkacem/GutenBook/README.md

 			//build the Jaccard Matrix and Graph (3hours) Jaccard.build(0.6);
 ```
-Comment the parts you don't need.
+Comment the parts you don't need, then run the main in DataBuilder/DataBuilder.java.

 After that, run the server and enjoy!